 Job Referral Forms are no longer necessary as part of the hiring process in Workday.

-Those with Fiscal security roles can run reports for FWS balances for your FWS student employees after the check date of each payroll run.
+Managers, Manager Liaisons, and those with Fiscal security roles can run reports for FWS balances for your FWS student employees after the check date of each payroll run.

 Students can work a maximum of 20 hours a week during the term.
 Hours exceeding 20 hours will be charged to your department.